All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 1. the date of your death (unless you have been diagnosed with a terminal disease or illness)

 2. what assets you will have at the date of your death.
 Your assets change every second of the day.
-Do you think that you will never sell those BHP shares, your family home and the farm?
-Well the BHP shares are split and then taken out by private equity in 2058 (ring me in 2058 if I am wrong).
-The family home is compulsorily acquired by the state government.
+Do you think you will never sell those BHP shares, your family home and the farm?
+Well, the BHP shares are split and then taken out by private equity in 2058 (ring me in 2058 if I am wrong).
+The state government compulsorily acquires the family home.
 And the farm is lost in a divorce settlement.
-Don’t be churlish.
+Do not be churlish.
 Your assets change all the time.

 3. what the laws, taxes and death taxes are as of the date of your death.
 Superannuation will be abolished in 2059 (again, please ring me if I am wrong).